Holiday Marketing Prep: 8 Tips for Email And Social Media

 One of the biggest questions we get from small businesses (at all times of the year) is how often should they post on social media or send emails to their subscribers.
 This is an especially important question when we’re talking about how to get your customers ready for the holiday season.

 The fact is, most of your customers aren’t going to be ready to start thinking about the holidays until it starts feeling like summer is officially over.
 Don’t overwhelm them by flooding their inbox and newsfeed with holiday promotions.

 When creating your schedule, pay attention to how much holiday content you’re planning to post.
 Make sure you’re giving your customers the chance to ease into it, rather than trying to force them to get in the spirit.
 It can be helpful to think of things in terms of percentages—for example: in September, post 20% holiday content, in October, 30% holiday content, and in November, 50% holiday content.

-New Belgium Brewing did a great job at getting their fans ready for fall without overwhelming them.
+Last year, New Belgium Brewing did a great job of getting their fans ready for fall without overwhelming them.
 They posted a picture of their fall seasonal beer on the first day of Fall with a link to their website.
 This is the same approach you should take early on in your holiday promotion.